OdionOseiwe/PANCAKEFARM_MASTERCHEF-REVIEW/README.md

 function mint():

-This function is public its called by only the owner of the contract and it accepts uint256 amount and returns bool . in the logic part it calls _mint() and mints tokens to the owner of the contract and returns true when its successful.
+This function is public its called by only the owner of the contract and it accepts the uint256 amount and returns a bool.
+In the logic part, it calls _mint() and mints tokens to the owner of the contract and returns true when it's successful.

 ```solidity
    function _burn(address account, uint256 amount) internal {